Engines

 Omitted on healthy completions.
 Route on this field instead of parsing free-text

-from output.diagnostic or walking warning_details[].
+output.diagnostic or walking warning_details[].
 When multiple non-info

 diagnostics are present, strict precedence picks the most actionable single